 Chocolate is somewhat delicate when it comes to heat.
-It can’t handle too much all at once, or it will scorch.
+It can’t handle too much all at once, or it’ll scorch.
 As a result, you have to be gentle with it.
-Don’t cook it directly over heat – even if you’re the best stirrer in the world, you won’t be able to stop it from burning.
-Instead, use a double boiler.
-This way, you’ll be able to warm your chocolate slowly so it doesn’t take in too much energy at once.
-Keep an eye on the heat of your water—you don’t want a full boil beneath your chocolate.
-Keep it around a simmer, and let the excess warmth from the water melt your finely chopped chocolate.
+Don’t cook it directly over a heat source; even if you’re the best stirrer in the world, you won’t be able to stop it from burning.
+Instead, use a double boiler or glass bowl over your pan.
+Finely chop the chocolate and warm it slowly.
+Keep an eye on the water—you don’t want a full boil beneath your chocolate.
+Keep it at a simmer, and let the warmth from the water do the work.

-Be Patient!
-If you’d rather use a process that’s faster (and uses fewer pans) you can also melt chocolate in the microwave.
-Simply stick it in a microwave-safe bowl and heat it at half-power for a minute.
-When you take it out, it will probably look the same as when it went in.
-That’s OK.
-Chocolate doesn’t change shape in the microwave until you mix it.
-Once you give it a stir, it should start to actually look like it’s melted.
+If you need to work fast (and use fewer pans), you can melt chocolate in the microwave.
+Just stick it in a microwave-safe bowl and heat it at half-power for a minute.
+When you take it out, it’ll probably look the same as when it went in.
+Once you stir, it’ll start to look melted.
 If it’s not the right consistency yet, stick it back in the microwave for another 15 seconds.
 Repeat this until the chocolate is the way you like it.

-Chocolate doesn’t require a whole lot of work, but it does call for a little extra time.
-If you rush yourself, particularly with a new recipe, you’re probably going to end up incredibly stressed out.
-Instead, give yourself some padding time.
+Chocolate doesn’t require a lot of work, but it does call for a little extra time.
 If you’ve never worked with chocolate before, add an extra half of the total time the recipe calls for.
 Best-case scenario, you’ll have some downtime once you’re done and the chocolate can set a little longer.
 Worst case, you’ll have wiggle room if something goes wrong.

-If you’re dipping anything into the chocolate, that needs to be dry as well.
-Chocolate strawberries are a common Valentine’s treat, and many an at-home attempt has been ruined by using freshly rinsed berries.
-If you’re planning to make this sweet treat yourself, rinse them a few hours ahead so they have plenty of time to dry.
+When dipping strawberries, rinse them a few hours ahead so they have plenty of time to dry.
 If you’re still not sure whether their surface is water-free, gently pat them with paper towels.
-This will save you from getting suddenly lumpy chocolate once you start dipping.
+This will save you from getting lumpy chocolate once you start dipping.

-If the heat goes too high, or some water makes its way into your chocolate, never fear – there is a solution.
-Split chocolate, while disconcerting, is hardly the end of the world.
-Allow me to introduce you to your secret weapon: vegetable oil.
-Keep a bottle on hand while you’re melting.
-If the chocolate starts to get gross and grainy, simply mix in a tablespoonful.
+If the heat goes too high or some water makes its way into your chocolate, there’s still a solution.
+Split chocolate, while disconcerting, isn’t the end of the world.
+Meet your secret weapon: vegetable oil.
+Keep a bottle on hand while you’re melting chocolate.
+If the chocolate starts to get grainy, just mix in a tablespoon of oil.
 This should help the chocolate return to the proper consistency.